ChristianLempa/cheat-sheets/infrastructure/traefik.md

 **traefik.http.routers.router.entrypoints**
 Specifies the Entrypoint for the Router.
 Setting this to `traefik.http.routers.router.entrypoints: websecure` will expose the Container on the `websecure` entrypoint.
-*When using websecure, you should enable `raefik.http.routers.router.tls` as well.
+*When using websecure, you should enable `traefik.http.routers.router.tls` as well.

 **traefik.http.routers.router.rule**
 Specify the Rules for the Router.